oneapi-src/intelligent-indexing/README.md

 ```

 ### Download the Workflow Repository
-Create a working directory for the workflow and clone the [Intelligent Indexing for Incoming Correspondence](https://github.com/oneapi-src/intelligent-indexing) repository into your working directory.
+Create a working directory for the workflow and clone the [Intelligent Indexing](https://github.com/oneapi-src/intelligent-indexing) repository into your working directory.

 [//]: # (capture: baremetal)
 ```bash